Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Introduction and Motivation

 \section{Introduction and Motivation}

-Compact objects such as neutron stars and black holes are essential for testing general relativity in the strong field regime.
+Compact objects such as neutron stars and black holes are essential for testing \ac{GR} in the strong field regime.
 Gravitational waves emitted by compact objects by LIGO-Virgo have improved our understanding of gravity in the strong field regime.
 The LIGO/Virgo collaboration has detected almost one-hundred compact binary coalescences to date: two binary neutron star mergers, two neutron star-black hole mergers, and more than eighty binary black hole mergers \cite{GWTC-1, GWTC-2, GWTC-3}.
 An independent analysis of the available data found even more events \cite{2-OGC, 3-OGC, 4-OGC}.
-Analysis of these events has already placed limits on possible deviations from \ac{GR} \cite{Abbott_2021, Abbott_2019, Mehta_2022, Wang_2021, Wang_2022}.
+Analysis of these events has already placed limits on possible deviations from \ac{GR} \cite{LVC_2021, Abbott_2019, Mehta_2022, Wang_2021, Wang_2022}.
 Recently, waveforms for various alternate theories of gravity have been developed and applied to parameter estimation.
-These waveforms allow for stringent tests of various theories of gravity and more general tests for physics beyond general relativity, such as scalar and tensor propagation modes \cite{Chatziioannou_2021, Nair_2019, Mirshekari_2013}.
+These waveforms allow for stringent tests of various theories of gravity and more general tests for physics beyond \ac{GR} such as scalar and tensor propagation modes \cite{Chatziioannou_2021, Nair_2019, Mirshekari_2013}.

 Neutron stars are also unique laboratories for studying nuclear physics at ultra-high densities.
-Information about neutron star matter is encoded in gravitational waves from binary neutron star and neutron star-black hole mergers.
+Information about neutron star matter is encoded in \ac{GW}s from binary neutron star and neutron star-black hole mergers \cite{Ozel_2016, Hebeler_2010, Hebeler_2013}.
 Neutron stars contain vital information needed to understand phases of matter encountered in Quantum Chromodynamics.
-The tidal deformability encodes information about the nuclear equation of state in \ac{GW}s.
-Studies of binary neutron star merger GW170817 have improved our knowledge of the nuclear \ac{EOS} \cite{Capano_2020, Radice_2019, Raaijmakers_2021, Abbott_2018}.
-Despite this, the nuclear \ac{EOS} is still unknown.
-Studying neutron stars in alternative theories of gravity is challenging because deviations in neutron star properties caused by non-\ac{GR} effects are of the same order of magnitude as the uncertainty in the \ac{EOS}.
-Understanding how the mass-radius-tidal deformability relationships deviate from-\ac{GR} is essential to untangling these differences.
+The tidal deformability encodes information about the nuclear equation of state in \ac{GW}s \cite{Binnington_2009, Damour_2009,Hinderer_2008}.
+Studies of binary neutron star merger GW170817 have improved our knowledge of the nuclear equation of state \cite{Raaijmakers_2021, Capano_2020, Radice_2019, Abbott_2018}.
+Despite this, the nuclear equation of state is still unknown.
+Studying neutron stars in alternative theories of gravity is challenging because deviations in neutron star properties caused by non-\ac{GR} effects are of the same order of magnitude as the uncertainty in the equation of state.
+Understanding how the mass-radius-tidal deformability relationships deviate from \ac{GR} is essential to untangling these differences.